jamestansongen/30DayMapChallenge-2024/README.md

 ### Day 7: Vintage

-For a modern dataset presented with a vintage aesthetic, I visualized the distribution of Airbnb listings across Amsterdam's neighborhoods.
+For a modern dataset presented with a vintage aesthetic, I visualised the distribution of Airbnb listings across Amsterdam's neighborhoods.
 A desaturated sepia color scheme was applied to both the data and basemap, creating an aged appearance.
 To enhance the vintage effect, I overlaid a subtle paper texture.
 Additional stylistic elements include a classic compass rose, a bordered map frame, and Garamond font for labels and titles.

 ![Airbnb](Day%207/Day%207_edited.png)